leblancfg/leblancfg.github.io/README.md

 ### Build errors?
 - The Jupyter notebook error can be safely ignored
-- Ensure submodules are initialized: `git submodule update --init --recursive`
+- Use Python 3.11 via `uv sync --python 3.11`

 ### Theme issues?
 - The Flex theme modifications for Plotly support must be maintained
-- Theme is in `pelican-themes/Flex/`
+- Theme is vendored at `theme/Flex/`